Drama studies: from page to stage

 As part of our learning community, you will:

-- gain an informed understanding of established and less well known dramatists and texts in relation to their period and to other writers;
+- gain an informed understanding of established and less well-known dramatists and texts in relation to their period and to other writers

-- learn about different historical and current theatre practices and practitioners that reflect both western and non-western approaches to theatre-making;
+- learn about different historical and current theatre practices and practitioners that reflect both western and non-western approaches to theatre-making

-- explore traditional and innovative technical aspects for making, designing and producing theatre;
+- explore traditional and innovative technical aspects for making, designing and producing theatre

-- be provided with opportunities for progression to further study and careers in different areas of theatre and related industries.
+- be provided with opportunities for progression to further study and careers in different areas of theatre and related industries

 Course breakdown

-This course will run from 15 October 2025 to 10 June 2026.
+This course will run from 9 October 2026 to 9 June 2027.

 Michaelmas term: From Dramatic Text to Performance

 (Introduction and 6 live teaching/open sessions plus pre-recorded lectures.
-Live teaching sessions will be on Saturdays between 11.00am - 1.00pm and 2.00pm - 4.00pm GMT on 18 October, 1 November, 15 November and 29 November 2025.
-Open sessions will be on Wednesdays between 7.00pm and 8.00pm on 15 October (Introduction) 5 November and 3 December 2025)
+Live teaching sessions are usually on Saturdays between 11.00am - 1.00pm and 2.00pm - 4.00pm GMT (Dates/Times TBC).
+Open sessions are usually on Wednesdays between 7.00pm and 8.00pm (Dates/Times TBC).

-- Introduction and Welcome: Wednesday 15 October 2025, 7pm - 8pm
+- Introduction and Welcome: TBC

-- Unit 1 start date: 15 October 2025
+- Unit 1 start date: Friday 9 October 2026

-- Unit 1 end date: Wednesday 7 January 2026
+- Unit 1 end date: Wednesday 6 January 2026

 Lent term: Performance Theories and Practices

 (6 live teaching/open sessions plus pre-recorded lectures.
-Live teaching sessions will be on Saturdays between 11.00am - 1.00pm and 2.00pm - 4.00pm GMT on 10 January, 24 January, 14 February and 28 February 2026.
-Open sessions will be on Wednesdays between 7.00pm and 8.00pm on 28 January and 4 March 2026)
+Live teaching sessions are usually on Saturdays between 11.00am - 1.00pm and 2.00pm - 4.00pm GMT (Dates/Times TBC).
+Open sessions are usually on Wednesdays between 7.00pm and 8.00pm (Dates/Times TBC).

-- Unit 2 start date: Saturday 10 January 2026
+- Unit 2 start date: Monday 4 January 2027

-- Unit 2 end date: Wednesday 25 March 2026
+- Unit 2 end date: Wednesday 24 March 2027

 Easter term: Theatre Technologies and Modes of Production

 (6 live teaching/open sessions plus pre-recorded lectures.
-Live teaching sessions will be on Saturdays between 11.00am - 1.00pm and 2.00pm - 4.00pm BST on 4 April, 18 April, 25 April and 2 May 2026.
-Open sessions will be on Wednesdays between 7.00pm and 8.00pm on 22 April and 6 May 2026) Please note BST (British Summer Time) starts Sunday 29 March 2026.
+Live teaching sessions are usually on Saturdays between 11.00am - 1.00pm and 2.00pm - 4.00pm BST (Dates/Times TBC).
+Open sessions are usually on Wednesdays between 7.00pm and 8.00pm (Dates/Times TBC).

-- Unit 3 start date: Saturday 4 April 2026
+- Unit 3 start date: Monday 29 March 2027

-- Unit 3 end date: Wednesday 10 June 2026
+- Unit 3 end date: Wednesday 9 June 2027

 Entry Requirements

-There are no formal academic entry requirements for this course, which is open to all students with an interest in the subject area.
+There are no formal academic entry requirements for this course.
+It’s open to all learners who are interested in the subject.

 English language requirements